-Windows 10 has introduced a new feature, eye-tracking technology, which lets you control your mouse cursor, type using the on-screen keyboard and also communicate with people using text to speech.
-Targetted towards audiences who need special assistance, this feature uses a special hardware-based camera to achieve this.
-In this guide, we will learn how to use Windows Eye Control in Windows 10.
+Windows 10 houses an incredibly innovative featyure—eye-tracking technology—which lets you control your mouse cursor, type using the on-screen keyboard, and also communicate with people using text to speech.
+Targeted towards audiences who need special assistance, this feature uses a special hardware-based camera to achieve this.
+In this guide, we will learn how to use Windows Eye Control in Windows 11/10.

-People with challenges will now be able to access their Windows 10 PC with the help of an Eye Tracker.
+People with challenges will now be able to access their Windows PC with the help of an Eye Tracker.
 Microsoft has recently announced the ‘Eye Control’ feature at the company’s hackathon.
-The feature is specifically designed for the people with challenges to help them operate their Windows 10 PC with an on-screen keyboard and mouse.
+The feature is specifically designed for people with challenges to help them operate their Windows 11/10 PC with an on-screen keyboard and mouse.

-The feature is specifically designed for Windows 10 PC.
-In the first hackathon of Microsoft, the company announced this wonderful feature named Eye Control which can let the disable users to access the PC with their eyes control.
+The feature is specifically designed for Windows PC.
+In the first hackathon of Microsoft, the company announced this wonderful feature named Eye Control which can let the disabled users access the PC with their eyes control.